magento/devdocs/src/cloud/cdn/fastly-vcl-whitelist.md

 -  Configure the {{ site.var.data.ece }} environment for Fastly services.
 See [Set up Fastly]({{ site.baseurl }}/cloud/cdn/configure-fastly.html).

--  Get Magento Admin UI credentials for your {{ site.data.var.ece }} environment.
+-  Admin credentials to access the Magento Admin UI for your {{ site.data.var.ece }} environment

--  List of client IP addresses to include on the allowlist
+-  List of client IP addresses to include on the allow list

 ## Create Edge ACL for allowing client IPs {#edge-acl}